 Apple in Education Profiles

 “Recent exam results are also evidence of how well they are preparing for future lives and careers.
-We now get 75% of A levels at A*-B, compared with only 53% a few years ago.
-We also have more than 90% of students achieving the equivalent of five or more GCSEs Grade C or above.
-Five years ago that figure was 73%.”
+We now get 75 per cent of A levels at A*-B, compared with only 53 per cent a few years ago.
+We also have more than 90 per cent of students achieving the equivalent of five or more GCSEs Grade C or above.
+Five years ago, that figure was 73 per cent.”

-Kent College is an independent school for day and boarding boys and girls, aged 3 to 18.
+Kent College is an independent school for day and boarding boys and girls, aged three to eighteen.
 It was founded in 1885 as the ‘Wesleyan College, Canterbury’, setting a Methodist approach to its education that is still strong today.

-After its more orthodox approach to creating ICT suites, Chris explains: “We had reached a crossroad.”
+After its more orthodox approach to creating ICT suites, Chris explains: “We had reached a crossroads.”

 MacBook transforms students’ learning

 The ICT department purchased a few MacBook laptops for teachers to experience.
-Then a pilot 1-to-1 project was set up with students in year groups 8 and 10 to assess the MacBook’s use in key stage 3 and 4.
+Then a pilot 1-to-1 project was set up with students in Years 8 and 10 to assess the MacBook’s use in Key Stages 3 and 4.
 After enhancing a comprehensive wireless network across the campus, Kent College launched its full 1-to-1 MacBook programme for students and teachers throughout the school.

 “We could have gone with a PC laptop programme, but we very quickly found the MacBook offers huge advantages,” Chris says.
 “For example, MacBooks suspend and resume their functions immediately when the lid is open or closed.
 So teachers only have to ask the class to close the lids to get their attention, and students can get back to their MacBook research or multimedia work without delay.
 The MacBook also has excellent battery life, so they are very flexible for roaming and last the whole day.”